alchemycodelab/bootcamp-one-prework/README.md

 Complete this javascript tutorial prior to the first day of class:

 - [Codecademy.com, Intro to Javascript](https://www.codecademy.com/learn/introduction-to-javascript) -- yes, the whole thing!
 All sections in this tutorial.
+But don't worry about the PRO subscription stuff, which may or may not be thrown in for free right now, depending on when you signed up.
 - Take and Learn [JavaScript Exercises](https://repl.it/community/classrooms/20690)

 ### HTML and CSS Tutorials

 Complete these tutorials prior to the first day of class.

 - [Codecademy.com, Learn HTML](https://www.codecademy.com/learn/learn-html) -- yes, the thing, not just the section called "Introduction to HTML").
 All sections within this tutorial, from "Introduction to HTML" through and including "Unordered Lists" or what ever the last one is.
+But don't worry about the PRO subscription stuff, which may or may not be thrown in for free right now, depending on when you signed up.

 - [Codecademy.com, Learn CSS](https://www.codecademy.com/learn/learn-css) -- yes, the whole thing!
 All sections in this tutorial.
+But don't worry about the PRO subscription stuff, which may or may not be thrown in for free right now, depending on when you signed up.

 ---